nicknlsn/myScripts/README.md

 myScripts
 =========

-a repository to hold all the scripts that i have written myself
+A repository to hold all the scripts that I have written myself.